Charlie Brown: 1960s

-Charlie Brown and his dog Snoopy reached new heights on May 18, 1969, when they became the names of the command module and lunar module, respectively, for Apollo 10.
+Charlie Brown and Snoopy reached new heights on May 18, 1969, when they became the names of the command module and lunar module, respectively, for the Apollo 10 mission.
 While not included in the official mission logo, Charlie Brown and Snoopy became semi-official mascots for the mission.
 Charles Schulz drew an original picture of Charlie Brown in a spacesuit; this drawing was hidden aboard the craft to be found by the astronauts once they were in orbit.
 Its current location is on a display at the Kennedy Space Center.

 1970s

-For this decade, the character appeared on twelve Peanuts television specials that were produced as a result of the success of the prior ones.
-Charlie Brown also appeared on two full-length animations (Snoopy, Come Home and Race for Your Life, Charlie Brown, released respectively on August 9, 1972, and August 24, 1977).
+During the 1970s, Charlie Brown appeared in twelve Peanuts television specials that were produced as a result of the success of the earlier TV specials.
+Charlie Brown also appeared in two animated feature films (Snoopy Come Home and Race for Your Life, Charlie Brown, released on August 9, 1972, and August 24, 1977, respectively).

 1980s

-Charlie Brown went on to feature in fourteen more television specials, two of which are musicals (one of which is the animated version of You're A Good Man, Charlie Brown).
+Fourteen more Peanuts television specials were produced in the 1980s, two of which were musicals (one is the animated version of You're A Good Man, Charlie Brown).

-Charlie Brown starred once again in a full-length animation, which was titled Bon Voyage, Charlie Brown (and Don't Come Back!!) and released on May 30, 1980.
+Another full-length animated Peanuts film, titled Bon Voyage, Charlie Brown (and Don't Come Back!!) was released on May 30, 1980.